deltachat/deltachat-desktop-dev-env/README.md

 6. when electron is running press `F5` and attach the debugger to the first electron process (should be the one with the lowest process id)

+> Info: the rust extention has some minor problems with this setup, because the support for multi folder workspaces isn't merged there yet https://github.com/rust-lang/rls-vscode/pull/638

 ## Use without vscode